//ABOUT /v1.0_FIRST_SIGNAL /WHY_THIS_EXISTS

 In electronic systems, the first signal is the moment something becomes active.
 It is when communication begins.

 Launching an event like NAESE requires early trust.
-Financial trust, yes, but also cultural trust.
-The First Signal program exists to recognize the people who were willing to say "this should exist" and back that belief when NAESE was still just a signal, not a proven institution.
+We created the First Signal program to recognize the people who were willing to say "this should exist" and back that belief when NAESE was still just a signal, and not yet a proven institution.
 Rather than hiding that reality, NAESE names it and honors it.

 What it doesn't do

-First Signal status does not affect booth placement, programming decisions, or awards.
-It is recognition for early belief, not preferential treatment.
-We separate the two on purpose.
+Being part of the First Signal doesn't affect booth placement, programming decisions, or awards.
+It's recognition for early belief, not preferential treatment.

 // Permanence